cdoorenweerd/PyCOIStats/README.md

 - `3rdcodonremover.py` filters the third codon positions from an alignment.

-- `q_filter.py` filters sequences to meet the minimum length requirement and be distinct haplotypes, and writes the result to a new fasta.
+- `aln_filter.py` filters sequences to meet the minimum length requirement and be distinct haplotypes, and writes the result to a new fasta.
 Non-distinct haplotypes across different species raise a warning and are retained.

+- `pdistancer.py` calculates:
+    - intraspecific distances (all_intra)
+    - interspecific distances (all_inter)
-- `pdistancer.py` calculates all intraspecific distances (all_intra), all interspecific distances (all_inter), the maximum intraspecific distances (Dmax) and minimum distances to the nearest neighbor (Dmin_NN) and outputs to a csv.
-Per v1.2 and later, a second csv table is produced with statistics per species [intra_Dmax, n_intra comparisons, avg_inter distance, inter_Dmin_nn, n inter comparison, nearest neighbor].
+    - maximum intraspecific distances (Dmax)
+    - minimum distances to the nearest neighbor (Dmin_NN) and outputs to a csv for plotting (see Notebooks).
+Per v1.2 and later, a second csv is produced with statistics per species:
+    - intra_Dmax
+    - n_intra comparisons
+    - avg_inter distance
+    - inter_Dmin_nn
+    - n_inter comparisons
+    - nearest neighbor

 - the Jupyter Notebook `graphs.ipynb` contains scripts to interactively generate ('barcode gap') violin plots from the csv output from ```pdistancer.py``` and output the graphs for publication.